gauravdhyani/CD-NIDS-Two-Stage-Cross-Dataset-Network-Intrusion-Detection-System/README.md

 A practical NIDS must remain effective when the deployment environment differs from the training environment.
 Cross-dataset evaluation therefore provides a stronger assessment of robustness than a conventional random train-test split.

 This project uses CICIDS2017 as the source domain and CSE-CIC-IDS2018 as the external target domain.
 The resulting performance difference provides evidence of the system's ability, or inability, to generalize across datasets.

 ---

+## Why Cross-Dataset Evaluation?

+Random train-test splits from one dataset can overestimate operational effectiveness because both partitions share similar traffic-generation procedures, network configurations, attack implementations, class frequencies, collection tools, and dataset-specific artifacts.

+A practical NIDS must remain effective when the deployment environment differs from the training environment.
+Cross-dataset evaluation offers a stronger robustness test by treating CICIDS2017 as the source domain and CSE-CIC-IDS2018 as the external target domain.

+---